-Mgs-IIIb layers.
+The elemental distribution of the magnesite zoning obtained by the EDS spectra illustrates that the variance of the major components C, O, Mg and Si in the fine-grained magnesite (Mgs-I) at the core and the surrounding coarse-grained and comb-textured magnesite (Mgs-IIa) is almost insignificant (Figs. 9a and 9b).
+This is a notable resemblance with the almost homogenous elemental abundances encountered in the hydromagnesite nodules with fine-grained cores and coarse-grained rims (see Supplementary Fig. 3S).
+The Si abundance in the EDS spectra again indicates the presence of silica (nano?) particles in the areas of interest.
+However, there is also a distinct Mg and Si fluctuation along the additional Mgs-IIIa, Mgs-IIb and Mgs-IIIb layers.
 The Mg and Si abundances shows an exactly opposite behaviour along the recurrent layers; Mg decreases with the increasing Si content and vice versa (Fig. 8b).
 This fluctuation is also traceable in the Raman spectra from the fine-grained cores and coarse-grained surrounding layers in both the stacked nodules in Cnz and randomly distributed nodules in the CS-Srp.
-In general, the Raman spectra of the fine-grained core zones and the coarse-grained surrounding zones are consistent with the magnesite spectra from the literature (Fig. 8c-d).
-However, Raman spectra of the latticebladed magnesite layers including higher Si contents shows a composite spectrum at the analyzed areas revealing coexistence of magnesite (peaks around 213, 330, 739 and 1094 cm-1) and opal-CT (typical broad bands around 300-350, and peaks around 781 and 1075 cm-1), a variant of opal made of disordered $\alpha$ -cristobalite and $\alpha$ -tridymite (cf. Wilson, 2014 and references therein) (Fig. 8e).
+In general, the Raman spectra of the fine-grained core zones and the coarse-grained surrounding zones are significantly conformable with the magnesite spectra from the literature (Figs. 9c and 9d).
+However, Raman spectra of the lattice-bladed magnesite layers including higher Si contents shows a composite spectrum at the analysed areas revealing coexistence of magnesite (peaks around 213, 330, 739 and 1094 cm-1) and opal-CT (typical broad bands around 300-350, and peaks around 781 and 1075 cm-1), a variant of opal made of disordered α -cristobalite and α tridymite (cf. Wilson, 2014 and the references therein) (Fig. 8e).

-The uppermost zone of the alteration profile, the ironoxide stained silica-carbonate alteration crust (Fscc, Fig. 3ei, also see samples 1, 4, 7 and 18B in Fig. 3i), is characterized by an alteration mineralogy made of carbonate nodules and veinlets, micro- to cryptocrystalline silica infills and veinlets, and abundant secondary iron oxides (mainly in the form of goethite-limonite, hematite-II and ubiquitous iron-staining).
+The uppermost zone of the alteration profile, the iron-oxide stained silica-carbonate alteration crust (Fscc, Figs. 3e-i, also see samples 1, 4, 7 and 18B in Fig. 3i), is characterized by an alteration mineralogy made of carbonate nodules and veinlets, micro- to cryptocrystalline silica infills and veinlets, and abundant secondary iron oxides (mainly in the form of goethite-limonite, hematite-II and ubiquitous iron-staining).
 These phases occur over the prior serpentinite mineralogy composed of serpentine minerals and euhedral to subhedral chromites.
-Relict patches of iron-oxide stained serpentinite mesh texture can occasionally be observed (Fig. 9a).
-Overall, the paragenesis of Fscc resembles that of the greenishwhite coloured carbonatized and silicified serpentinites (CS-Srp) described from the base of the outcrop, however the iron-oxide and silica abundance here creates a macroscopic difference.
+Relict patches of iron-oxide stained serpentinite mesh texture can occasionally be determined (Fig. 9a).
+The overall paragenesis of Fscc resembles to that of the greenish-white coloured carbonatized and silicified serpentinites (CS-Srp) described from the base of the outcrop, however the iron-oxide and silica abundance here creates a macroscopic difference.